berndporr/limbic-system-5ht/README.md

 Either install the binaries or compile from source by following the instructions above.
 When compiling from source you can add to the Makefile: `OPTIMISE = -O3 -march=native`.
-When compiling from source the prism startup scripts might not be copied to `/usr/local/bin` automatically.
-If that's the case just type: `/usr/local/src/prism-4.4/prism/bin# cp * /usr/local/bin`.
+Compile as instructed.
+Then type: `/usr/local/src/prism-4.4/prism/bin# cp * /usr/local/bin`.

 ### Running all simulations